Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Fingerprinting

-\paragraph{Geometric core lemma.} The following lemma is the geometric core of our argument and the setup is shown in Figure~\ref{fig:lemma} (top left).
+The following lemma is the geometric core of our argument and the setup is shown in \Cref{fig:lemma}.
 We use this lemma to conclude that if a set $Q$ of pieces cover most of $D_1$, then they have corners whose angles sum to a number close to $\beta$.
 It then follows from the unique angle property that $Q$ consists of just one piece.